Skip to main content

 Attendance and Tardiness

-Tardiness - Employees who are going to be late for any reason must notify their supervisors by their normal starting time.
-This notice must include an explanation for the tardiness and a statement of the expected arrival time at work.
+Tardiness - Employees who are going to be late for any reason must notify their supervisors with as much notice as possible prior to their normal starting time.
+This notice must include an explanation for the tardiness and an expected arrival time at work.
 Additional supporting documentation may be required.
-Employees should make every effort to get to work as soon as possible after notifying their supervisor.

-Absences - Employees who are going to be absent for any reason must notify their supervisors by their normal starting time.
-Employees should explain why they cannot come in and how long they expect to be absent.
-Employees are expected to call each day that they are absent, unless they and their supervisors have agreed otherwise.
-Bentley reserves the right to require employees to provide medical documentation if the employee is absent for three or more consecutive days due to illness or injury.
-Employees who have been absent for three or more consecutive days may be asked to provide medical clearance from their physician that they are able to return to work and resume their duties with or without restrictions.
+Absences - Employees who are going to be absent for any reason must notify their supervisors with as much notice as possible prior to their normal starting time.
+Employees should explain the reason as to why they cannot come to work, and how long they expect to be absent.
+Employees are expected to call each day they are absent, unless they and their supervisors have agreed otherwise.
+Bentley reserves the right and may ask employees to provide medical documentation if the employee is absent for three or more consecutive days due to illness or injury.
 In some instances, employees may be required to provide medical documentation for absences of less than three days.

-If employees know in advance that they will be tardy or absent, they should so notify their supervisor with as much advance notice as possible.
-However, even pre-arranged absences will become part of an employee’s attendance record and will be considered when evaluating his/her overall record.
+If employees know in advance that they will be tardy or absent, they should notify their supervisor with as much advanced notice as possible.